FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 #### Json Properties

-* `lastResult` - Will be filled with text when round=5 to signal the current game is over. e.g. "So and so won with 2 pairs"
+* `lastResult` - Will be filled with text when round=`5` to signal the current game is over. e.g. "So and so won with 2 pairs", or when round=`0` to indicate waiting for more players to join.
 * `round` - The current round (1-5).
 Round 5 means the game has ended and pot awarded to winning player(s).
 * `pot` - The current value of the pot for the current game
 * `activePlayer` - The currently active player.
 Your client is always player 0.
 This will be `-1` at the end of a round (or end of game) to allow the client to show the last move before starting the next round.
 * `moveTime` - Number of seconds remaining for current player to make their move, or until the next game will start.
 If a player does not send a move within this time, the server will auto-move for them (post/check if possible, otherwise a fold)
+* `viewing` - If all player spots are full, your client's player will not join the game, but instead view the game as a spectator.
+In this case, this will be `1` to indicate that you are only viewing.
+Otherwise, this will be `0` during normal play.
 * `validMoves` - An array of legal moves
     * `move` - The code to send to `/move`
     * `name` - The text to show onscreen in the client